tata88k/sqlite-generator-android/README.md

 # SQLiteCodeGenerator-android
-This is a powerful sqlite code generator for android .
+A powerful sqlite read/write code generator for android .